 The Division of Infection and Pathway Medicine is a research centre in the Edinburgh Medical School and focussed on precision medicine, genomic science, systems biology of infectious diseases.
 DIPM is part of the 20-30 core PI Infection Medicine Cluster at the Edinburgh BioQuarter and the 860 Scientist Edinburgh Infectious Diseases network across the city of Edinburgh.

-Dr. Till T Bachmann is Deputy Head of the Division of Infection and Pathway Medicine, Reader in Personalised Medicine in Infectious Diseases, and Programme Director of the Clinical Microbiology & Infectious Diseases MSc at The University of Edinburgh and University of Edinburgh Director of the Zhejiang University - University of Edinburgh Institute Dual PhD programme.
+Professor Till T Bachmann is Deputy Head of the Infection Medicine ,Personal Chair of Molecular Diagnostics and Infection. , Programme Director of the Clinical Microbiology & Infectious Diseases MSc at The University of Edinburgh and University of Edinburgh Director of the Zhejiang University - University of Edinburgh Institute Dual PhD programme.
 Till has a PhD in biosensor research from the University of Stuttgart and The University of Tokyo, as well as a German Habilitation in Analytical Biotechnology.
 He is an expert in the Point-of-Care detection of infectious diseases and antimicrobial resistance, conducting research at the interface of biomarkers and novel detection modalities.
 Till gained commercial experience as a founding CEO of Namaxx Genomic GmbH (2001-6) and as Scientific Programme Director for MHC Scotland Ltd (2013-15).

 Dominic Moran, Professor of Agricultural and Resource Economics, Global Academy of Agriculture and Food Security, The Royal (Dick) School of Veterinary Studies and The Roslin Institute, Easter Bush Campus, Midlothian, EH25 9RG.
 Representing numerous academic departments under the umbrella of University of Edinburgh Global Academy of Agriculture and Food Security